 It’s a good idea to put the pearl side of your snap in first.
 That way you make sure the visible part of the snap is right where you want it.
 In order to do this, lay the pearl part of the snap on your cardboard with the prongs facing up.
 Lay the right side of your fabric over the prongs and facing the cardboard with the placement mark you made centered over the prongs of the snap so that it is in the middle of the snap.
 Gently push the fabric down (being careful not the stab yourself with the prongs) until all of the prongs protrude through the fabric.

-IMPORTANT NOTE (4/16/19): I made a mistake below.
-According to the package instructions, you pair the female side of the snap with the pearl top and the male side of the snap with the bottom ring.
-I have it reversed below, which works just fine, but isn’t what the instructions on the package tell you to do.
-All the instructions below are still good, just pair the pearl top with the female side of the snap and the ring bottom with the male side of the snap.
-Sorry for the mistake (and that it took me so long to realize and correct it)!
+IMPORTANT NOTE (5/2/19): According to the package instructions, you pair the female side of the snap with the pearl top and the male side of the snap with the bottom ring.
+I have it reversed from what the instructions show below (I only just realized this), which works just fine, but you should be aware that that is what I did if it is something that will matter to you.
+You can do it either way—in fact, you can even use a pearl cap with both your male and female snap parts if you are making a reversible garment.
+All the instructions below are still good, just pair the pearl top with the female side of the snap and the ring bottom with the male side of the snap if you want to do it “by the book”.
+Sorry for any confusion!

 Next, carefully place the male side of the snap over the prongs and put the snap setting tool over the snap.